taoensso/timbre/README.md

 This gives us a high-performance Redis appender:
   * **All raw logging args are preserved** in serialized form (**even errors!**).
   * Only the most recent instance of each **unique entry** is kept (hash fn used to determine uniqueness is configurable).
-  * Configurable number of entries to keep per logging level.
+  * Configurable number of entries to keep per log level.
   * **Log is just a value**: a vector of Clojure maps: **query+manipulate with standard seq fns**: group-by hostname, sort/filter by ns & severity, explore exception stacktraces, filter by raw arguments, stick into or query with **Datomic**, etc.

 A simple query utility is provided: `car-appender/query-entries`.